Compliance

 • Family members are difficult to identify

-• Name variants and alias names are almost impossible to capture manually
+• Name variations and alias names are nearly impossible to capture manually

 • Ongoing monitoring is unthinkable without automation